Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > Agents are rendered/perceived by other agents as a Perspective (the agent's public perspective, i.e. what they claim about themselves and what they share to anybody resolving their DID).

+In particular this helps me understand waht your up to.
+Perspectives sound like a natural sucessor to profiles (personas being more an interior set